shadowga/website/_docs/3/e-security.md

 If your forum account becomes compromised, you should notify the owner immediately for deactivation.

 ### Login information
-Like with the server, keeping your e-mail address and password secure is of great importance.
+Like in-game security, keeping your e-mail address and password secure is of great importance.
 We recommend [ProtonMail](https://protonmail.com/) for secure e-mail.
 You can use the same tools mentioned earlier in this page for forum security when it's needed.
 When selecting a username, don't use your real name or revealing information such as a birth date.